Prevent Injury After a Disaster

 - Consult your utility company about how to install and use power generators properly.

-For further guidance, see How to Protect Yourself and Others from Electrical Hazards Following a Natural Disaster.
+For further guidance, see Protect Yourself and Others from Electrical Hazards After a Disaster.

 Be Aware of Dangerous Materials